slarosa/QGIS-Developer-Cookbook/source/vector.rst

     fields = { 0 : QgsField("first", QVariant.Int),
                1 : QgsField("second", QVariant.String) }

-    # create an instance of vector file writer, it will create the shapefile.
+    # create an instance of vector file writer, it will create the vector file.
 Arguments:
-    # 1. path to new shapefile (will fail if exists already)
+    # 1. path to new file (will fail if exists already)
     # 2. encoding of the attributes
     # 3. field map
     # 4. geometry type - from WKBTYPE enum
     # 5. layer's spatial reference (instance of QgsCoordinateReferenceSystem) - optional
+    # 6. driver name for the output file
-    writer = QgsVectorFileWriter("my_shapes.shp", "CP1250", fields, QGis.WKBPoint, None)
+    writer = QgsVectorFileWriter("my_shapes.shp", "CP1250", fields, QGis.WKBPoint, None, "ESRI Shapefile")

     if writer.hasError() != QgsVectorFileWriter.NoError:
       print "Error when creating shapefile: ", writer.hasError()